 There have been several railroads in North Omaha throughout the years.
-Here’s a lowdown for anyone who’s interested.
+The include the Missouri Pacific; the Omaha Road; the Union Pacific and several others.
+Here’s a lowdown of the history of railroads in North Omaha.

 I have been most hyped about the Belt Line Railway owned by the Missouri Pacific Railroad.
 After starting at a station downtown at N. 15th and Webster, it went north along the bottom of the bluffs east of N. 14th to Locust Street, then crossing N. 16th on a trestle at Commercial Ave.
 Then it crossed Commercial before Ames Avenue, going between Taylor Ave and Ames (along a street called Boyd that doesn’t exist there anymore).
 There was originally a depot at 4351 N 22nd St along this section.
 Then, the Belt Line shot west and across 30th to a depot at 32nd and John Creighton Blvd, then to a depot at 40th and Lake, then a depot at 43rd and Nicholas, then a depot at Military and Hamilton, then south over Dodge and beyond.

 The railroad heading up the modern-day Sorensen Pkwy was the Fremont, Elkhorn & Missouri Valley Railroad, which was bought by the Chicago and Northwestern Railroad.
 Starting downtown, the railroad travelled through the North Omaha Yards to Locust Street, eventually going west through the ravine now used by the Storz Expressway to North 30th, which it cross with a trestle.
 It then went to a station by Fort Omaha and onward to Debolt, Bennington, Irvington, Fremont and beyond.